Merge of DRGs 482 and 482O

 There are in principle two, for Sweden acceptable, ways to get rid of infrequent surgical outpatient DRGs.
 One way is to keep the rule(s) but change the DRG result to another existing DRG in the current MDC.
 If no better group in terms of costs and medical description is available, one can chose the rest group that already exists in all MDCs.
 The other way is to delete the rule(s) as suggested here but then it is difficult to foresee the effect.
 If no other DRG ruling procedure is present, the cases will be grouped to conservative (non-surgical) DRGs.
 One cannot generalize and say that one method always is better than the other.
 It must be decided from case to case by comparing the cost for the cases in the DRG that is to be deleted with the costs for the alternative DRGs.
 We have no time to do that analysis before the coming expert meeting so we still don’t want the suggested change to be done in the Swedish version.

-#7 Updated by Martti Virtanen almost 4 years ago
+#7 Updated by Martti Virtanen over 4 years ago

 - File Technical changes case #454.xls added